stakeme-team/story-validators-race/wave-2/submissions/Mandragora/submission-general-task-1.md

 7) ADD PEERS (Mandragora & others)
 8) ADD GETH ENODE (Mandragora)
 9) DOWNLOAD ADDRBOOK (Mandragora)
+10) STOP STORY OR GETH NODES
+11) RESTART STORY OR GETH NODES

 :key: We offer an automatic installation node script (it installs a basic and standard setup), multiple snapshot providers to make it more useful, as well as extra infrastructure configurations that may help during troubleshooting of bad peering or connectivity.